kimshhhhh/Applications_NN/README.md

 Description | Profile write-up for this pet | Text | string PhotoAmt | Total uploaded photos for this pet | Numerical | integer AdoptionSpeed | Speed of adoption | Classification | integer

+## 4. Contact

+If you have any questions, please contact me at the email below.

+# kim_sh@korea.ac.kr